Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 However Spike did not lie Yaharia CSD stoped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore spike wouldn't know either

-Max fights and Defeats Spike by using his white hole abilty or by using the Cyber.Beast of every one else but unlike Spike he does not forcefully take their power
+Max fights and Defeats Spike by using the Cyber.Beast of every one else and maybe pair it with his newfound berserker abilities but unlike Spike he does not forcefully take their power

 ### 12. Return With The Elixir
 Episodes: 51, 52